Beware of Cheap Monopods - Review of Dolica WT-1003

 Monopods are also extremely light and easy to carry.
 It is often easy to lean them against a stationary object like a chair, a fence or even your knee if you are sitting and you get a second stationary point for added stability.
 The monopods with the three feet are very handy when you are on level ground too.

-This is not one of the specific monopod reviews, but I wanted to add this tip on how to use your monopod by adding a second stability point.
+This is not one of the specific monopod reviews, but I wanted to add this tip on how to improve the stability when you use your monopod.
+Add a second point of contact.

 You can get blur from any combination of movement of your camera and monopod; forward-backward, left-right, up-down, and rotating-spinning.
 Monopods can help reduced movements significantly but not in all directions.